wp-plugins/wp-symposium-pro/readme.txt

 == Changelog ==

-14.9     New Forum Administration, a handy single screen to manage all forums
+14.9     New Forum Administration, a handy single screen to manage all forums (including security if in use)
+         Forums: Added no_permission_msg to wps-forum-comment shortcode (relevant to forum security)
          Alerts: Link in Friendship request alert now goes to user's page to accept/reject
-         Forums: Added no_permission_msg to wps-forum-comment shortcode (relevant to forum security)

 14.8     Forums: Updated forum-show-posts shortcode with bug fix for multi-site installations
          Forums: After adding new post, new post is shown (instead of forum posts list)